 On Wednesday 4th December we hosted our latest Policy and Research Hub at London’s Senate House.
-In this blog, our Director of Campaigns, Policy and Research, Robin Hewings looks at some of the key thoughts, evidence and ideas from the day.
+Here we explore the key insights.

 “Is technology driving us apart?
 Are we alone, as it were, together?”